Debdeep1/Java/Java Theory Notes/intro-to-programming.md

-/Introduction to Programming Languages/
+# Introduction to Programming Languages
-What are programming langauges?
+## What are programming langauges?
 Programming languages, internally are basically binary instructions(if you go into minutest details).
 They are used to instruct(instructions read and processed by the CPU) a computer to perform a particular task.

-Why programming languages?
+## Why programming languages?
 Why not simply use the binary instructions?
 It is a very difficult task to manually send binary instructions.
 So to have a human readable format, as well as computer readable architecture, we use programming languages that convert your code(source code) to machine code(binary instructions).

-Types of programming languages:
+### Types of programming languages:

 1. Procedural Language
 They specify a series of well-structured steps and procedures to compose a program.